+Our method may be used for more symmetric functions than those presented above.
+In particular the results for the Hall-Littlewood symmetric functions may be immediately translated to three families: the Schur functions associated with hooks $s_{(a,1^b)}$, the partial sums $p_{a,b}=\sum_{|\la|=a,l(\la)=b}m_\la$, and the products $h_ae_b=s_{(a,1^{b})}+s_{(a+1,1^{b-1})}$.

+This is a consequence of the fact that the Hall-Littlewood symmetric function $P_{k}(z)$ is a generating function for such families.
+More precisely we have~\cite[Example 3.2.3, p.
+214; Example 1.3.9, p.
+47]{Ma},~\cite[p.
+240]{La3}

-Of course our method can be applied directly to $s_{(k,1^l)}$, $h_ke_l$, or $p_{k,l}$ without using the Hall-Littlewood polynomial.
-Then the recurrence for class expansion coefficients will depend on two parameters $k,l$.
-Here we only give our equations (4.10), with $u_i=\la_i-i+1$.
-For the product $h_ke_l$ they are
+Of course our method may be applied directly to $s_{(a,1^b)}$, $h_ae_b$, or $p_{a,b}$ without using the Hall-Littlewood polynomial.
+Then the recurrence for the class expansion coefficients depends on two parameters $a,b$.
+Here we only give our equations (4.14), with $u_i=\la_i-i+1$.
+For the product $h_ae_b$ they are

-For the Schur functions $s_{(k,1^l)}$ they are
+For the Schur functions $s_{(a,1^b)}$ they are

-And for the partial sums $p_{k,l}$ they are
+And for the partial sums $p_{a,b}$ they are